 In order to avoid unpleasant incidents during travel and not expose itself to risk, the Ministry of Foreign Affairs recommends that the information regarding the countries or individual territories thereof be consulted, as well as the recommended precautions prior to and during the journey.

-The list of country information is available on the Ministry's website in which, when selecting the country of destination, it is possible to familiarise itself with the recommendations and alerts for travellers.
+Available on the Ministry's website list of country information in which, when selecting the country of destination, it is possible to familiarise itself with the recommendations and alerts for travellers.

-Everyone must take a valid passport when crossing the national border (or identity card (EID card) if you are travelling within the Schengen area).
-Before travelling, contact the embassy of the foreign country concerned to find out what the passport should be for when entering the country.
+Anyone must take a valid passport (or identity card) when crossing the national border (eID card) if you are travelling within the Schengen area).
+Contact your foreign country before travelling embassy to find out what the term of validity of the passport should be when entering the country.

-For more information about receiving a personal identification document, the video guide on how to apply for a document electronically, as well as on action if the document is lost, read the section “Personal identification document“.
+For more information on the receipt of a personal identification document, the video guide on how to apply for the issue of a document electronically, as well as on action if the document is lost, read in the life situation “Passports and eID cards“.

 Before travelling, it should be made clear whether a visa is required when travelling to the country selected (taking into account the length of accommodation and the purpose of the journey).
 The Ministry of Foreign Affairs website contains a list of countries to which you can go without a visa or, on receipt of an electronic entry permit prior to the journey.
 If you still need a visa, contact the national representative office to find out the requirements, process and costs of the application.
 Available on the website of the Ministry of Foreign Affairs Composition and contact details of the foreign diplomatic corps (in English), which you can use to contact the national representative and to find out the information you are interested in.